-We will issue the notes under our indenture dated September 30, 2010 with The Bank of New York Mellon Trust Company, N.A., as trustee, and a supplemental indenture that will govern the notes (together, the indenture).
-The indenture will contain covenants that, among other things, limit our ability and the ability of certain of our subsidiaries to:
+We will issue the notes under our indenture dated September 30, 2010 with The Bank of New York Mellon Trust Company, N.A., as trustee, and the supplemental indenture that governs the existing 2025 notes (together, the indenture).
+The indenture contains covenants that, among other things, limit our ability and the ability of certain of our subsidiaries to:

-- · create liens on our principal properties; - · engage in sale and leaseback transactions; and - merge or consolidate with another entity or sell, lease or transfer substantially all of our properties or assets to another entity.
+- create liens on our principal properties; - engage in sale and leaseback transactions; and merge or consolidate with another entity or sell, lease or transfer substantially all of our properties or assets to another entity.